 Sometimes the cracking will just mean a shorter time on the counter before you eat it, but deeper cracking can also allow disease to enter the tomatoes and result in total loss.

-Cracking can occur at all stages of fruit growth, but as fruit mature they become more susceptible, especially as color develops.
+Cracking can occur at all stages of fruit growth, but as fruits mature they become more susceptible, especially as their color develops.

 There are two different forms of cracking in tomatoes, one of which is primarily cosmetic and one which is a result of weather and growing conditions.